nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

-   other auth sufficient pam_krb5.so.1 other auth required pam_dhkeys.so.1 other auth required pam_unix_cred.so.1 other auth binding pam_unix_auth.so.1 server_policy other auth required pam_ldap.so.1 other account requisite pam_roles.so.1 other account required pam_projects.so.1
+   other auth sufficient pam_krb5.so.1 other auth required pam_dhkeys.so.1 other auth required pam_unix_cred.so.1 other auth sufficient pam_unix_auth.so.1 server_policy other auth required pam_ldap.so.1 other account requisite pam_roles.so.1 other account required pam_projects.so.1